SherwinArellano/kml-nmea-simulator/README.md

 python main.py
 ```

-Check the help section on how to use the program by running:
+**IMPORTANT:** Check the help section on how to use the program by running:

 ```bash
 python main.py -h